 and the following need:

-Users of broadband mobile networks, including enterprises such as corporations and governments, lack reliable, comparable data on which to base their assessment of network performance.
+Users of broadband mobile networks, including enterprises such as corporations and governments, and mobile application service providers, lack reliable, comparable data on which to base their assessment of network performance.
 Such data can be valuable to determine overall network quality and to pinpoint specific weaknesses, including limitations in deployment.
 Improved knowledge of system performance will lead the market toward more effective networks and therefore encourage the redeployment of scarce spectrum using the most efficient technologies and implementations.
 Also, policy makers seeking information on performance of available networks will directly benefit by the opportunity to apply the standardized metrics and methods.
 Researchers will also gain by the ability to compare measured performance data to simulated results and thereby assess the theoretical models.
 One application of such information is the assessment of technology elements proposed during standards development.

 This document specifies, in addition, the requirements to be satisfied by the IEEE P802.16.3 draft standard.
 In order to explain and specify those requirements, it also indicates suitable applications, and it details the architecture, functional entities, and communication links to be specified, along with a list of data to be exchanged among the entities.